 - The most prominent physical difference between Spectra and Sympatico is the way the bag is accessed.
 The Sympatico Expandable is very traditional, with a zipper dividing the two sides of the shell down the middle.
 This makes it simple to pack when at home or in the hotel.

 - The Spectra Expandable is actually accessed from a hatch on the front, with two optional straps to hold the hatch open.
 Top-loading makes it easier to access a Spectra in the airport if necessary, and travelers who have difficulty with heavy loads will appreciate hatch access

 The Bottom Line

 Briggs & Riley's Sympatico Expandable luggage both looks and behaves more like an ordinary multiwheel suitcase when in use, and comes with the company's signature Simple-As-That lifetime warranty.
-These factors and its timeless design make it the rival of any non-expandable luggage in its class.
-But the expansion system on Victorinox's Spectra 2.0 does allow for packing more items and with a slightly higher weight allowance.
+These factors, alongside its timeless design, mean that it rivals any non-expandable luggage in its class.
+However, the expansion system on Victorinox's Spectra 2.0 does allow for packing more items and offers a slightly higher weight allowance.